netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 | Not recommended | To install Netdata, click [here](/packaging/installer/README.md).                         |
 | **Recommended** | To install Netdata, read the [installation instructions](/packaging/installer/README.md). |

-Use links as often as required to provide necessary context.
+Use links as often as required to provide the necessary context.
 Blog posts and guides require fewer hyperlinks than documentation.

 ### Contractions